Vyral/mike-lafido-training/_posts/2019-08-06-should-live-videos-be-part-of-your-marketing-plan.md

 ---
 layout: post
-title: Is Live Video Part of Your Marketing Plan?
+title: Should "Live" Videos Be Part of Your Marketing Plan?
 date: 2019-08-06 20:20:00
 tags:
   - Luxury Listing Specialist